Skip to main content

 Instrumentation

 The harpsichord and organ were the preferred keyboard instruments during this period.
 Though it appears a bit like a modern piano, the harpsichord plucks its strings instead of striking them with hammers.
-An early version of the piano called a fortepiano rose in prominence over the harpsichord during the later Baroque era.
-The fortepiano’s primary innovation was striking its strings with hammers, increasing the instrument’s dynamic range.
+An early version of the piano called a fortepiano rose in prominence, overtaking the harpsichord later in the Baroque era.
+The fortepiano’s primary innovation was striking its strings with hammers, thereby increasing the instrument’s dynamic range.

 Baroque orchestras were much smaller than modern ones, which have a larger number of musicians and a wider variety of instruments.
 This created an intimate experience for listening to music.